VOCA

 Projects should begin on October 1 and must be in operation no later than sixty (60) days after this date.
 Failure to have the funded project operational within sixty (60) days will result in the termination of the grant and de-obligation of all awarded funds.

 VOCA Program Guidelines establish eligibility criteria that must be met by all organizations that receive VOCA funds.
-These funds are to be awarded to subrecipients only for providing direct services to victims of crime through their staff.
+These funds are to be awarded to subrecipients only for providing direct services to victims of crime.
 Each subrecipient organization shall meet the following requirements:

-- Volunteers.
+2. Volunteers.
 Subrecipients must use volunteers unless the State determines there is a compelling reason to waive this requirement.
 The volunteers are not required to provide direct services to victims.
-A VOCA waiver request can be found here and attach completed form to attachment section of application.
+A VOCA waiver request can be found here and should be completed and attached in the “Attachment” section of application.

-- Victim Compensation.
+4. Victim Compensation.
 Subrecipients must provide assistance to potential recipients of crime victim compensation benefits.
 Such assistance may include identifying and notifying crime victims of the availability of compensation, assisting them with application forms and procedures, obtaining necessary documentation, and/or checking on a claim’s status.
-Additional information on compensation can be found at Indiana Crime Victim Compensation.
+Additional information on compensation can be found at Indiana Crime Victim Compensation or Victim Compensation Training for VOCA Recipients Webinar.

-- No Charge.
+5. No Charge.
 Services must be provided to victims at no charge through any VOCA funded program.
 Any deviation from this requires prior approval by the state.
-The purpose of the VOCA victim assistance grant program is to provide services to all crime victims regardless of their ability to pay for services rendered or availability of insurance or third-party payment resources.
+The purpose of the VOCA Victim Assistance Formula Grant Program is to provide services to all crime victims regardless of their ability to pay for services rendered or availability of insurance or third-party payment resources.

 The activities listed below are allowable activities under this funding.